Trump’s immigration rhetoric makes inroads with some Democrats. That could be a concern for Biden

 The president’s reelection campaign recently launched a $30 million ad campaign targeting Latino audiences in key swing states that includes a digital ad in English and Spanish highlighting Trump’s past description of Mexican immigrants as “criminals” and “rapists.”

+“Trump is a fraud who is only out for himself,” said Biden campaign spokesman Kevin Munoz.
+“We will make sure voters know that this November.”

-Trump will campaign Tuesday in Wisconsin and Michigan this week, where he is expected to criticize Biden on immigration.
+Trump will campaign Tuesday in Wisconsin and Michigan this week, where he is expected to again tear into Biden on immigration.
+His campaign said his event in the western Michigan city of Grand Rapids will focus on what it alleged was “Biden’s Border Bloodbath.”

-The former president calls recent record-high arrests for southwest border crossings an “invasion” orchestrated by Democrats to transform America.
-Trump accuses Biden of allowing criminals and potential terrorists to enter the country unchecked.
+The former president calls recent record-high arrests for southwest border crossings an “invasion” orchestrated by Democrats to transform America’s very makeup.
+Trump accuses Biden of purposely allowing criminals and potential terrorists to enter the country unchecked, going so far as to claim the president is engaged in a “conspiracy to overthrow the United States of America.”

-Trump says migrants — many of them women and children escaping poverty and violence — are “ poisoning the blood ” of America with drugs and disease and claims some migrants are “not people.”
+He also casts migrants — many of them women and children escaping poverty and violence — as “ poisoning the blood ” of America with drugs and disease and claimed some are “not people.”
 Experts who study extremism warn against using dehumanizing language in describing migrants.

 There is no evidence that foreign governments are emptying their jails or mental asylums as Trump says.
 And while conservative news coverage has been dominated by several high-profile and heinous crimes allegedly committed by people in the country illegally, the latest FBI statistics show overall violent crime in the U.S. dropped again last year, continuing a downward trend after a pandemic-era spike.